mnpg/Reolink_api_documentations/Bash-scripts/README.md

 All the examples below are created with the @jasonk **rl-api** bash script (for linux), **which it's an awesome script and many thanks for him**!

-These examples are pretty useful when you can't define or configure some parmeters (or features) through your Home Automation Solution.
+These examples are pretty useful when you can't define or configure some parameters (or features) through your Home Automation Solution.

 **!!
 THESE EXAMPLES WORK ONLY WITH REOLINK CAMERAS WITH CGI/API SUPPORT !!** \
 Please, take a look at the specifications of your camera on the Reolink official website